 If the workload assigned seems overboard, ask if you can just do a portion of the assignment.
 Your employer should understand that you have responsibilities and obligations apart from the job that you must respect.

-If they push back and insist that you complete the entire assignment, inform them how much time you will devote to doing the work (and again, one to two hours is enough) and ask them to judge the work keeping that information in mind.
+If they push back and insist that you complete the entire assignment, inform them how much time you will devote to doing the work (and again, 1–2 hours is enough) and ask them to judge the work keeping that information in mind.